 Read this before you start checking your change for a rare coin or note and hoping it’s worth a fortune

-Almost every month there’s a new article in the press telling you to check your change in case you have a rare 20p coin worth hundreds of pounds.
+And this is simply the latest example: almost every month there’s a new article in the press telling you to check your change in case you have a rare coin or note worth a small fortune.

 Sometimes we’re told to look at notes for specific print runs or to watch out for certain designs on coins that collectors are desperate to acquire.

-And I’ve certainly spent time rooting through my change looking for a date-less 20p or trying to find the Beatrix Potter 50p that everyone wants.
+And I’ve certainly spent time rooting through my change looking for a date-less 20p or trying to find the Kew Gardens 50p that everyone wants.

 The significant overhype of all exciting coin stories

 Pretty much every newspaper and website wants these coin stories to be as exciting as possible.